emmanuelnegash/emmanuelnegash/README.md

 <br/>

 <p>
-  🚀 Passionate Software Engineer | Innovating, Scaling, and Building for the Future
+  🚀 Passionate AI Software Engineer | Innovating, Scaling, and Building for the Future
   <br><br>
   Experienced in developing high-performance, scalable applications with modern technologies.
 Constantly evolving with the latest trends in software engineering.
   <br><br>